Major Biometric Casework: Golden State Killer and Clearview AI

 | Italy | GDPR Art.
 9 (biometric data as special category); Garante enforcement | Garante order March 2022 | 20m euro fine; prohibition on processing Italian residents' data |

-| Australia | Privacy Act 1988 (Cth) Australian Privacy Principles |
+| Australia | Privacy Act 1988 (Cth) Australian Privacy Principles | OAIC determination November 2021 | Order to cease collection and delete Australian personal information |

 The Clearview AI controversy accelerated a pre-existing debate about the admissibility of facial recognition evidence in criminal proceedings.
 The admissibility question has three layers: the reliability of the algorithm, the reliability of the human who reviews the algorithm's output, and the lawfulness of the underlying data collection.
+The parallel debate over probabilistic reporting frameworks in fingerprint evidence is covered in Statistical Individualization: FRStat, Likelihood Ratios and the Post-NAS Debate.

 On algorithmic reliability, the US NIST FRVT programme has provided the most systematic public benchmarking.
 FRVT Part 3 (Demographic Effects, 2019) found statistically significant false-positive rate disparities across demographic groups in most tested algorithms, with false-positive rates for Black women up to 100 times higher than for White men in some vendors' systems.
 This finding has been cited in US federal and state pre-trial Daubert hearings to challenge the reliability of specific vendor outputs.

 In India, the use of automated facial recognition systems (AFRS) in law enforcement has expanded through deployments by Delhi Police, Telangana Police, and others.
 The National Automated Facial Recognition System (NAFRS) was proposed by the National Crime Records Bureau (NCRB) in 2019 and has been progressively deployed.
 Indian courts have not yet produced a settled body of admissibility case law on AFRS outputs; the BSA 2023 does not address algorithmic identification tools specifically, but the Supreme Court's data-privacy reasoning in Justice K.S.
 Puttaswamy v.
-Union of India (2017) establishes a constitutional framework under which unrestricted facial recognition surveillance would require statutory authorisation and proportionality justification.
+Union of India (2017) and the Aadhaar judgments establishes a constitutional framework under which unrestricted facial recognition surveillance would require statutory authorisation and proportionality justification.

 The legal frameworks governing biometric data have diverged significantly across jurisdictions in the period from 2018 to 2024.